browserslist/browserslist-example/README.md

 ### ESLint

-[ESLint] is a tool to find mistakes in your JS. [`eslint-plugin-compat`] is a plugin to ESLint to warn that some of target browsers doesn’t have used JS API.
+[ESLint] is a tool to find mistakes in your JS. [`eslint-plugin-compat`] is a plugin to ESLint to warn that some of the target browsers don’t have used JS API.

 Let’s install it